mariohernandez/mariohernandezio/src/blog/storybook-components.md

 {% endraw %}

 * We set a variable with `content|render` as its value.
 The only purpose for this variable is to make Drupal aware of the entire content array for caching purposes.
-[More info here](https://www.previousnext.com.au/blog/ensuring-drupal-8-block-cache-tags-bubble-up-page){target=_blank rel=noopener}.
+[More info here](https://www.previousnext.com.au/blog/ensuring-drupal-8-block-cache-tags-bubble-up-page){target="_blank" rel="noopener noreferrer"}.
 * Next, we setup a variable called **article_title** which we structured the same way as data inside **card.yml**.
 Having similar data structures between Drupal and our components provides many advantages during the integration process.
   * Notice how for the **text** and **url** properties we are using Drupal specific variables (**label** and **url**), accordingly.
 If you look in the comments in _node--article--teaser.html.twig_ you will see these two variables.
 * We are using a Twig **include** statement with the **@molecules** namespace to nest the Card component into the node template.
 The same way we nested the Title component into the Card.